pulumi/docs/content/blog/pulumi-in-a-cloud-native-world/index.md

 <img src="order.png" width="500px">

-We use Backstage to order a new development Kubernetes cluster.
+Starting point is Backstage, where we can order a new development Kubernetes cluster.
 As we want to keep the costs low for development cluster, we opted here for the [vCluster](https://www.vcluster.com/) project.
 The vCluster project allows us to create a Kubernetes cluster on demand, which runs as containers on the control plane cluster.
 The moment the cluster is created, we add it to the Argo CD as spoke cluster.
 This way, we can roll out applications to the development cluster in the same way as we would do for production clusters.

 See the definition of the `ClusterPolicy` object in the [Kyverno](#bonus-kyverno) section.